SharzyL/pastebin-worker/doc/api.md

 Examples: `GET /abcd?lang=js`, `GET /abcd?mime=application/json`.

-If error occurs, the worker returns status code different than `200`:
+If error occurs, the worker returns status code different from `200`:

 - `404`: the paste of given name is not found.
 - `500`: unexpected exception.
 You may report this to the author to give it a fix.